 There are over 20,000 support staff employed in the securities and investment sector and the prospects are good.
 Employers include banks, investment houses and private companies.
 Opportunities exist throughout the UK.

 Training is usually provided on the job.
-Employers normally provide structured in-house training programmes, covering all aspects of the investment administrator role and company procedures.
+Employers normally provide structured in-house training programmes, covering all aspects of the role role and company procedures.
 To comply with regulatory legislation in financial services trainees are normally required to take a programme of exams.
 The Securities and Investment Institute offers various qualifications from the Investment Administration Qualification (IAQ) through to the Diploma.
 Career progression and promotion are usually performance related.
-Initially investment administrators may take on greater responsibilities as senior administrators, and the most able may become supervisors.
+Initially, they may take on greater responsibilities as senior administrators, and may eventurally become supervisors.

 Contact the Financial Services Division Team